-An amount equal to the excess of the stated redemption price at maturity of the original issue discount bonds as shown on the inside front cover hereof over the initial public offering price of such original issue discount bonds as shown on the inside front cover hereof constitutes original issue discount on such bonds.
-Such original issue discount is excluded from gross income for federal income tax purposes to the same extent as interest on such original issue discount bonds.
-Such original issue discount accrues actuarially on a constant interest rate basis over the term of each such original issue discount bond, and the basis of each such original issue discount bond acquired at such initial offering price by an initial purchaser thereof will be increased by the amount of such accrued original issue discount.
-Purchasers of any bonds which are issued with original issue discount, whether at the time of the initial issuance or subsequent thereto, should consult their own tax advisors with respect to the tax treatment of original issue discount.
+The 2015A-1 Bonds maturing on December 1, 2035 (the "Discount Bonds"), have been sold with original issue discount which is excluded from gross income for Federal income tax purposes to the same extent as interest on the Discount Bonds.
+For each maturity of Discount Bonds, original issue discount is the excess of the stated redemption price at maturity over the initial offering price.
+Such original issue discount accrues actuarially on a constant interest rate basis over the term of each Discount Bond, and the tax basis of each Discount Bond acquired at such initial offering price by an initial purchaser thereof will be increased by the amount of such accrued original issue discount.
+Purchasers of any Discount Bonds, whether at the time of the initial issuance or subsequent thereto, should consult their own tax advisors with respect to the determination and tax treatment of original issue discount.